INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed Against Full Truck Alliance Co. Ltd. and Encourages Investors to Contact the Firm Before September 10, 2021

-The law firm of Kirby+McInerney+LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of New York on behalf of those who acquired Full Truck Alliance Co.
-Ltd. (“FTA” or the “Company”) (NYSE: YMM) American Depositary Shares (“ADSs”) from June 19, 2021 through July 12, 2021, inclusive (the “Class Period”).
+NEW YORK, July 20, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of New York on behalf of those who acquired Full Truck Alliance Co.
+Ltd. (“FTA” or the “Company”) (: YMM) American Depositary Shares (“ADSs”) from June 19, 2021 through July 12, 2021, inclusive (the “Class Period”).
 Investors have until September 10, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 On July 5, 2021, FTA reported that the Company was subject to a review by the Cyberspace Administration of China and that “FTA’s Yunmanman apps and Huochebang apps . . . are required to suspend new user registration in China during the review period.”